nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

 .. _sec:maskparameter:

-Using Parameters to specify connection boundaries
+Using parameters to specify connection boundaries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use Parameters that represent spatial distances between nodes to create a connection
+You can use parameters that represent spatial distances between nodes to create a connection
 probability with mask behaviour.
-For this, you need to create a condition Parameter that describes
+For this, you need to create a condition parameter that describes
 the boundary of the mask.
-As condition Parameters evaluate to either ``0`` or ``1``, it can be
+As condition parameters evaluate to either ``0`` or ``1``, it can be
-used alone, with the ``nest.logic.conditional()`` Parameter, or multiplied with another
+used alone, with the ``nest.logic.conditional()`` parameter, or multiplied with another
-Parameter or value, before passing it as the connection probability.
+parameter or value, before passing it as the connection probability.

-As an example, we will define an elliptical connection boundary using Parameters.
+As an example, we will define an elliptical connection boundary using parameters.
 First, we define
 variables controlling the shape of the ellipse.

 ::